n0b0dykn0wsm3/n0b0dykn0wsm3.github.io/_pages/resources.md

 image: '/images/youtube_banner.png'
 ---

-In here you can find my cybersecurity resource (Cheatsheet, Methodology, Tools, and Write Up) **You can search for videos and writeups by using the search feature located at the top right of the webpage.**
+In here you can find my cybersecurity resource (Cheatsheet, Methodology, Tools, and Write Up).
+**You can search for videos and writeups by using the search feature located at the top right of the webpage.**

 ## Latest Video